Dennis-van-Gils/python-dvg-qdeviceio/docs/intro.rst

       framework.

     * No in-depth knowledge is needed on multithreading to get started.

-    * It will manage the creation and handling of the threads, workers, signals and mutexes -- all necessary components for proper multithreading -- *for you*, reducing it to just a few simple method calls of a :class:`~dvg_qdeviceio.QDeviceIO` class instance to get set up and going.
+    * It will manage many necessary components for proper multithreading -- creation and handling of the threads, workers, signals and mutexes -- *for you*, reducing it to just a few simple method calls of a :class:`~dvg_qdeviceio.QDeviceIO` class instance to get set up and going.